hongyusu/hongyusu.github.io/_posts/2015-10-29-teaser-solution.md

   ![photo1]({{ site.url }}/myimages/teaser2.png)

-  It is interesting to see that points are around Berlin Ostkreuz station, and there is a **Zalando** office near that station.
+  **It is interesting to see that the best point is in Berlin Ostkreuz station and all other top points are also around this station, and there is a Zalando office near that station (star marker on the top of the map).** This probably means that the top analyst is most likely to appear around the Ostkreuz station.
+If there is any connection already with Zalando, she would probably work in this particular Zalando office :relaxed:

 - The following Python code will perform ranking and generate a HTML with Javascript to visualize points on the Google map.